80 for Brady: Plot

-Lou, Trish, and Betty break Maura out of her retirement facility with help from Maura's friend Mickey, and the four women fly to Houston.
-The next day, they go to the NFL Experience, where Betty wins a chicken wing eating contest hosted by Guy Fieri, but loses her fanny pack with the tickets.
-Trish meets former NFL player Dan O'Callahan and mutual attraction forms between them, but Trish is uncertain as she has not had a very successful love life; Dan invites her to a party, and the women decide to go upon learning about the loss of the tickets as Fieri will also be there.
+In Houston, they go to the Super Bowl Experience, where Betty wins a chicken wing eating contest hosted by Guy Fieri, but loses the tickets.
+Trish meets former NFL player Dan O'Callahan and they are mutually attracted, but she is uncertain as she has not had a very successful love life.
+He invites her to a party, and the women decide to go upon learning about the loss of the tickets, as Fieri will also be there.

 At the party, the women are given cannabis edibles which severely disorient them.
-Maura joins in on a celebrity game of poker and wins several hands in order to potentially buy new tickets, only to learn that the game is for charity; she gives her winnings to the charity of her top competitor, Gugu.
-Unable to find Fieri, the foursome return to their hotel and decide to resume searching in the morning.
+Maura joins in on a game of poker in order to potentially buy new tickets, only to learn that the game is for charity; she gives her winnings to the charity of her top competitor, Gugu.
+Unable to find Fieri, the foursome return to their hotel.

-The next day, the women go back to the NFL Experience but find it has closed down.
-They then go to the tailgate parties around NRG Stadium to see if they can buy any tickets from scalpers, but have nowhere near enough money to buy even one ticket.
+The next day, the women go back to the Super Bowl Experience but find it has closed down.
+They then go to the tailgate parties around NRG Stadium to see if they can buy scalped tickets, but cannot afford them.
 Trish finds the radio hosts they won the tickets from and brings up the situation to them, but they are confused as they gave their tickets to a different group.

 Betty finds Fieri at the tailgate and recovers the bag with the tickets but when the women attempt to enter the stadium, the security guards reveal that the tickets are fake.
-Lou confesses that she bought the "tickets" online for an exorbitant price along with trading away her car, as she wanted to have one last fun memory with her friends before she hears back from her doctors as she fears that her cancer may have returned.
-The other women console her and agree that even if they could not make it into the game, they are satisfied with all of their other great memories.
-To their luck, however, they run into Gugu, who gets them in under the guise of being backup dancers for Lady Gaga's halftime performance out of gratitude for Maura's actions the previous night.
-Despite the security guards clearly seeing through the deception, they are impressed by the four's dance moves and determination and allow them in anyway.
+Lou confesses that she bought the "tickets" online for an exorbitant price, as she wanted to have one last fun memory with her friends as she fears that her cancer may have returned.

+The other women console her and agree that even if they could not make it into the game, they are satisfied with all of their other memories.
+They run into Gugu, who sneaks them in under the guise of being backup dancers for Lady Gaga's halftime performance out of gratitude for Maura's actions the previous night.